realworldocaml/book/en/compiler-backend.md

 .cma       Library of bytecode object files packed into a single file.
 .o         C source files are compiled into native object files by the system `cc`.
 .cmt       Typed abstract syntax tree for module implementations.
-.cmi       Typed abstract syntax tree for module interfaces.
+.cmti      Typed abstract syntax tree for module interfaces.
 .annot     Old-style annotation file for displaying typed, superseded by `cmt` files.

 The native code compiler generates some additional files.